RiftValleySoftware/basalt/plugins/people/README.md

     {GET} http[s]://{SERVER URL}/{json|xml}/people/people/login_ids}/{[INTEGER LOGIN IDS CSV]}|{[STRING LOGIN IDS CSV]}][?show_details]

 Calling `people/people/login_ids`, followed by a CSV list of either numbers (login record -not user- IDs), or strings (login record string login IDs).
-You can ask for details, but `login_user` is unnecessary.

 In this variant, you are fetching user records by the login IDs of associated logins.
-For this reason, all returned records will have associated logins.
+For this reason, all returned user records will have associated logins.

 Examples: